St. Luke’s launches new COVID-19 vaccine registry

 The St. Luke’s Health System has launched a new vaccine registry and outreach process for COVID-19 vaccination appointments.
 In the system, St. Luke’s will notify patients in the registry when appointments are available, instead of patients having to repeatedly check back for appointments.

-The St. Luke’s registry is independent from the state’s new online registry, which was launched on Friday at covidvaccine.idaho.gov.
-That system allows Idahoans to add their names to a statewide pre-registration list and be notified when an appointment—at any one of a list of providers—is available.
+The St. Luke’s registry is independent from the state’s new online registry, which was launched Friday at covidvaccine.idaho.gov.
+That system allows Idahoans to add their names to a statewide preregistration list and be notified when an appointment—at any one of a list of providers—is available.

-“We still have a large number of people in the 65-and-older group who are still waiting to be vaccinated,” said Scott Milner, St. Luke’s senior director of pharmacy.
+“We still have a large number of people in the 65-and-older group who are waiting to be vaccinated,” said Scott Milner, St. Luke’s senior director of pharmacy, in an online informational meeting Monday.

 “We would prefer that those choosing to be vaccinated by St. Luke’s stick to one list at this time to avoid double-booking,” St. Luke’s stated in a news release.